ScottTunstall/BinViewer/README.md

 ## How to use

-When you run the app simply "File | Open" the ROM file you think has character/sprite data in it, then keep incrementing the offset up/down button until you see graphical data that looks promising.
+When you run the app simply **File | Open** the ROM file you think has character/sprite data in it, then keep incrementing the offset up/down button until you see graphical data that looks promising.

 Select bytes per row (1 byte = 8 pixels width) and how many rows tall the pixel data is, to get the sprite to look "right".